-Two three-hour laboratory periods a week.
-Credit, two semester hours each semester.
+Three class periods and one or two three-hour laboratory periods a week.
+Credit, eight to ten semester hours, depending upon the election of the laboratory work.

 307. Sanitation Chemistry.-A study of the application of chemistry to health problems in city, town, and country, including water purification, sewage disposal, food handling, etc. The class work is supplemented by field trips in Westminster and Baltimore.